Ganoderma applanatum: Ecology

 The midge Agathomyia wankowiczii lays its eggs on the fruiting body of the fungus, forming galls.
+The fly Hirtodrosophila mycetophaga courts and mates entirely on light-colored undersides of bracket fungi such as G.applanatum, but chooses darker fruiting bodies which are close to decaying to lay its eggs.

-Female forked fungus beetles, Bolitotherus cornutus lay their eggs on the surface of the fruiting bodies and the larvae live inside of the fruiting bodies of G. applanatum and a few other bracket fungi.
-Meanwhile, the fly Hirtodrosophila mycetophaga courts and mates entirely on the underside of dark fungi.
+Forked fungus beetles (Bolitotherus cornutus) lay their eggs on the surface of the fruiting bodies and the larvae live inside of the fruiting bodies of G. applanatum and a few other bracket fungi.
+Also, adults of the pleasing fungus beetle Aporotritoma pulchra have been recorded from this fungus, but it does not seem to be a regular food source for them.